User Account Control: Run all administrators in Admin Approval Mode

 This policy setting determines the behavior of all User Account Control (UAC) policies for the entire system.
-This is the setting that turns UAC on or off.
+This setting is the one that turns on or off the UAC.

 Admin Approval Mode and all other UAC policies are dependent on this option being enabled.
 Changing this setting requires restarting the system.

 Admin Approval Mode and all related UAC policies are disabled.

 If this security setting is configured to Disabled, Windows Security app notifies the user that the overall security of the operating system has been reduced.

 - Turn on this policy to allow all other UAC features and policies to function.

 The following table lists the actual and effective default values for this policy.
 Default values are also listed on the policy's property page.